spiral-project/daybed-todo/data/README.md

 ### Database setup

-Run daybed server on localhost:8000 and then create a token:
+First of all run daybed server on localhost:8000

 #### Verify if the database is ready